-The standard electrical current throughout Europe is 220 volts.
+The standard electrical current throughout Europe and the U.K. is 220 volts.
 U.S. appliances such as hair dryers and electric razors run on 110 volts-meaning that if you plug a U.S. device built to function on 110 volts into an outlet with 220 volts of electricity, you will likely burn up your appliance.
 Therefore, if you plan to bring any appliances, you will likely need a converter (that adjusts the amount of electricity entering the appliance) and a plug adapter (to allow your device to fit into the electrical outlet in the wall).
 You may also choose to simply buy the appliances you need in England-though the cost of living (and prices!) in London are rather high.
+Your devices will function the same in Edinburgh as they do in London.